devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

 1. Check that the results are displayed in the correct format depending on the screen size.
 2. Has the correct flash message been displayed.
 3. Ensure that the image and [i More Details] button link to the full activity view.
 4. Check that the [Edit] button only displays if the user originally submitted the activity or the current user is an admin/moderator.
+5. Confirm that the correct data has been displayed.

 ### Activity View
 1. Check that the results are displayed in the correct format depending on the screen size.